groolegend/EgoSound/README.md

     "pred": "..."
 }
 ```
-To evaluate its answers ,
+To evaluate its predictions ,

 Run:
 ```bash